PaulSierraFISI/PaulSierra-FrontEndMentor/interactive-rating-component-main/README.md

 In my future projects I'll be focused on the desings and save time in details.
 Maybe I can use a framework CSS like TailwindCSS.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author

 - Website - [Paul Sierra Cordova](https://paulsierracordova-irc.netlify.app/)
 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**